RiccardoEudizi/sonner-solid/README.md

-[sonner-solid](https://sonner.emilkowal.ski/) is an opinionated toast component for SolidJs.
+[sonner-solid](https://sonner-solid-website.vercel.app/) is an opinionated toast component for SolidJs ported from the react version [sonner](https://sonner.emilkowal.ski/).

 ## Usage